Assembly Robot Lab 4 – Handling the Intersections with Delays and Interrupts

 The main bits that we are concerned about in TCCR1B are the clock select or CS bits.
 These bits allow us to define how quickly the timer will increment and ultimately how long it takes to overflow.
 The options for this are all based on the system clock signal coming from the microcontroller or an external clock source as indicated in Figure 3.
 You will need to select the appropriate combination for the bits in order to configure the timer for your desired delay.
 For example, if the pre-scale value of 256 is chosen with a system clock frequency of 16 MHz, the clock frequency for the timer will effectively be 62.5 KHz and result in a maximum delay of 1.0486 seconds.

 The delay that you will need to implement will be dependent on your robot.
 As each robot has different maximum and minimum speeds, they will each get to the center of the room at different times after hitting the intersection.
 Since you will not know what is the right value at the start, we will begin with a delay of 500 milliseconds.
 This will be changed after the rest of the code has been completed as you will need to test the robot and make sure it does not go beyond the center of the room.
 If it crosses two or more intersections, you will need to lower the delay.
+Perform the calculations to get the start value and pre-scale for Timer 1 as done in Pre-lab 4.

 Understanding how the Timer 1 Overflow Interrupt works